Tip

 SeekOut was founded in 2016 by former Microsoft executives and engineers.
 The software uses AI to mine publicly available content on social media and other sources to help recruiters find passive candidates and build internal and external candidate profiles.
 The AI engine also matches internal and external candidates to open positions.

 SeekOut also includes tools to help companies meet their diversity recruiting goals, including the ability to analyze representation among candidates.
-The system's detailed employee profiles can help employee talent development and support a company's internal mobility program.
+The system's detailed employee profiles can foster employee development and support internal mobility programs.

-SmartRecruiters can automate the full talent acquisition process, including recruitment marketing, offer management, onboarding and compliance.
+SmartRecruiters was acquired by SAP SE in 2025, and SAP says the software will be integrated into SAP SuccessFactors but remain available as a standalone ATS as well.
+The ATS can automate the full talent acquisition process, including recruitment marketing, offer management, onboarding and compliance.
 The software also offers interview scheduling capabilities and interview scorecards to attempt to avoid bias.

 SmartRecruiters Discovery screen shot.